Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability: Proofs

 \subsection{Properties of the Constrained Trajectory}

 We next prove several nice properties of the constrained trajectory.
-Before, we require the following auxiliary lemma, which shows that several quantities are Lipschitz in a neighborhood around the constrained trajectory: \begin{lemma}[Lipschitz Properties] \leavevmode \begin{enumerate} \item $\theta \to \nabla L(\theta)$ is $O(\eta^{-1})$-Lipschitz in each set $\mathcal{S}_t$.
+Before, we require the following auxiliary lemma, which shows that several quantities are Lipschitz in a neighborhood around the constrained trajectory: